Peakboard/peakboard-templates.github.io/_templates/Office_Checkin/en.md

 ---

 # Possible data sources
-This template uses a <a href="https://peakboard.com/en/product/peakboard-hub/" class="inline" download>Peakboard Hub list</a> as its data source.
+This template uses a <a href="https://peakboard.com/produkt/peakboard-hub/" class="inline">Peakboard Hub List</a> as the data source for employee information and Peakboard Hub files to store the profile pictures.
 To use this template with your own Peakboard Hub, you can download the table structure of the list <a href="Checkin.csv" class="inline" download>here</a>.
-Import this into your Peakboard Hub and then adjust the data sources in the template accordingly.
-Alternatively, you can also use other databases such as SQL, Oracle or ODBC.
+Import this into your Peakboard Hub and then adjust the data source in the template accordingly.